usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-See the example in https://github.com/usds/us-forms-system/blob/master/docs/building-a-form/creating-a-form-config-file.md#building-a-simple-form.
+For guidance on requiring fields or components, see the example in "[Building a simple form](https://github.com/usds/us-forms-system/blob/master/docs/building-a-form/creating-a-form-config-file.md#building-a-simple-form)."

 ### Contextual error message